Loading...

 Compliance review is a fact-finding process where SECU investigates whether the UNDP followed its own environmental and social policies.

-After deciding on eligibility, SECU will develop and publicly release a draft investigation plan.
+After deciding on eligibility, SECU will develop and publicly release a draft investigation plan (described by SECU as a "Terms of Reference").
 Interested stakeholders and the public will be able to comment on this plan.
-Once approved, SECU will begin the compliance process.
+Once approved, SECU will begin the investigation process.
 This involves reviewing project records, conducting interviews with relevant stakeholders and possibly conducting site visits.
-SECU does not assess the conduct of third parties - its role is to assess UNDP’s own compliance with its responsibilities.
+SECU does not assess the conduct of third parties; its role is to assess UNDP’s own compliance with its responsibilities.
 In urgent cases, SECU may recommend temporary measures, such as suspending financial disbursements, to prevent imminent, irreversible harm.

-After investigating, SECU prepares a draft compliance review report with findings and any recommendations and monitoring plans.
-These are shared with the director of the OAI.
-After this review, the report and note will be released to the complainant, UNDP staff, and the public for comment (unless confidentiality has been requested).
+After investigating, SECU prepares a draft compliance review report with findings and any recommendations to bring UNDP into compliance with social and environmental commitments and/or to mitigate harm to the complainants.
+These are shared with the Director of the OAI.
+After his/her review, the report will be released to the complainant, UNDP staff, and the public for comment (unless confidentiality has been requested).
 SECU will put together and review comments received during the public comment period, publish comments that aren’t confidential or sensitive, and respond to these comments alongside the final report.

 Note: In some cases, SECU may initiate investigations on its own, even without a complaint, particularly for high-risk projects where affected communities may face barriers to filing.